huettenhain/qbackup/README.md

 ## The Backup Script

-The Syntax of qBackup is as follows:
+You can call qBackup in one of the following ways:
 ```
+./qbackup.ps1 -IDDQD
-./qbackup.ps1 [-IDDQD] [-Verbose] [-Init] [DIRECTORY]
+./qbackup.ps1 [-Init] DIRECTORY
-              [-SetSecret] [-Configure]
+./qbackup.ps1 -Configure [-SetSecret]
 ```

 Here is a brief explanation:
 - `-IDDQD` outputs the backup encryption passphrase to stdout.
 It exists so qBackup can set the `BORG_PASSCOMMAND` environment variable to `qBackup.ps1 -IDDQD`.
-- `-Verbose` will yield more verbose output, it's mostly for debugging.
-- `-Init` has to be specified the first time you run qBackup against a remote, it will initialize the borg backup repository.
+- When providing a directory name as the final parameter, qBackup will backup this directory.
+The `-Init` switch has to be added the first time you run qBackup against a remote, it will initialize the backend.
-- `-SetSecret` instructs qBackup to prompt for a new backup encryption passphrase when `-Configure` is specified.
 - `-Configure` allows you to configure the borg backend.
-Example:
+The `-SetSecret` switch instructs qBackup to prompt for a new backup encryption passphrase.

 ```
 .\qbackup.ps1 -Configure